Castor Oil Pack for Fibroids

 Adrianne S, October 2018

 Castor oil is a thick, odorless oil made from the seeds of the castor plant.
-Castor oil packs are made by soaking a cloth in warm castor oil and placing it on the abdomen, sometimes with heat packs.
+A castor oil pack is made by soaking a cloth in warm castor oil and placing it on the abdomen, sometimes with heat packs.
 How to use them, when to use them, how often, and the duration of application of castor oil packs varies from website to website.
 It’s extremely common for women to apply heat to their abdomen to soothe abdominal pain, during menstrual cramps for example, so it’s very likely that the castor oil packs have the same short-term soothing effect as a topical hot water bottle or a heated corn pillow when applied over fibroid pain.

 Because it contains ricinoleic acid, castor oil is said to have anti-inflammatory effects when applied to the skin.
 Castor oil packs have become a favorite homemade remedy for a variety of ailments including fibroids, wound healing, and scalp health, but rigorous clinical evidence for any of these applications is entirely absent.
 We do know of one study done in Turkey in 2011 that showed that castor oil packs might be beneficial for constipation when combined with heat packs, and that castor oil may increase circulation and lymphatic flow when placed topically on the abdomen.
 This pathway has been identified by some natural medicine promoters as the reason that castor oil packs can help with fibroids, but again, this loose theory hasn’t been studied or tested with any scientific rigor.

-Castor Oil Packs for Fibroids: Where’s the Evidence?
+Castor Oil Pack for Fibroids: Where’s the Evidence?

 Evidence-based medicine has long been used by physicians, regulators, and insurers to make informed decisions about what medical therapies are safe and effective.
 Virtually every medical treatment used today has had to go through rigorous clinical testing in a large population of human subjects under scientifically controlled conditions, and often new therapies must prove to be equivalent or better than those that came before it to win the favor of healthcare professionals.
 For fibroids, the standards for care have been set by medical, surgical, and minimally invasive approaches, and until there’s sufficient evidence to support natural remedies, natural remedies will (and should) continue to be an afterthought for anyone serious about treating fibroids.